hi-im-jack/transaction-api/README.md

 # transaction-api
-a rest api that allows users to enter, edit, delete, or view transactions.
+a simple rest api that allows users to enter, edit, delete, or view transactions.

 ## items used: